YannickDeiss/WE-roomie/README.md

 ![Database Model](https://github.com/Yardie83/WE-roomie/blob/master/DataBaseModel.jpg "Database Model")

 The database is designed in a way that one user can have several apartments.
 However, one apartment corresponds to one user, and only one user.
 Additionally it is worth mentioning that the database does not store images as images in the apartment table, it stores links to images, which are stored on an Amazon server (AWS S3).
-Hereafter is an image, visualizing this:
+Hereafter is an image, visualizing this in line 4:
 ![Database Link To Images](https://github.com/Yardie83/WE-roomie/blob/master/DatabaseLinkToImages.jpg "Database Link To Images")